Cremation or burial: how to decide which is best

 Cremation or burial, which is cheaper?

-The costs of cremation vs burial can differ throughout the UK, although a cremation will normally cost less.
-The average cost of cremation is £3,885 in the UK, whereas the average basic burial costs £5,033*; 74% of funerals in the UK in 2020 were cremation.
+The costs of cremation or burial can differ throughout the UK, although cremation costs considerably less on average.
+The average cost of cremation is £3,885 in the UK, whereas the average basic burial costs £5,033*.

-Comparing how environmentally friendly the two options are can be very difficult as there are many considerations.
-For example, you’ll need to consider the length of travel for people, flowers, and even the clothes the deceased is dressed in.
+Comparing how environmentally friendly the two options can be very difficult, as there are many factors involved.
+Along with the cremation and burial process, you’ll need to consider how many mourners are attending, the distance and mode of transport they will use, how far the flowers had to travel, and even the clothes the deceased will be dressed in.

 The cremation process releases gasses into the atmosphere which are not released by the burial process.
 However, it is important to note that crematoriums must adhere to stringent standards and processes to make the cremation process as environmentally friendly as possible.
 There is also the energy use to consider with cremation as it requires a lot of fuel.

-The chemicals used for embalming (formaldehyde, also used in veneer chipboard coffins) are toxic and carcinogenic.
+The chemicals used for embalming (formaldehyde, also used in the production of veneer chipboard coffins) are toxic and carcinogenic.
 When a body is buried, these chemicals can leak out into the surrounding area and groundwater.
-Embalming is not a requirement of burial as a body can buried without been embalmed.
-Land use is another consideration when choosing burial, as one of the main reasons for the popularity of cremation and cost differences between cremation and burial in the UK, is that burial space is limited.
+However, embalming is not a requirement of burial as a body can buried without been embalmed.
+Land use is another consideration when choosing burial, as one of the main reasons for the popularity of cremation (and cost differences between cremation and burial), is that burial space is limited in the UK.
 Land use is not a concern for cremation.

-If choosing an option that is environmentally friendly is important to you, a burial at a natural burial ground may be most appropriate.
+If choosing an option an eco-friendly funeral option is important to you, a burial at a natural burial ground may be most appropriate.
 These types of burials do not use embalming fluids and coffins are made of environmentally friendly and biodegradable materials.
-Natural burials can also be considerably less expensive than a traditional burial.
+Natural burials can also be less expensive than a traditional burial.